NigelXie16/Connect3CMSC157/Feedback.md

 At this point I would expect your non-graphics game to work, so clearly there is much to be done here.

+# 4/1/24

+Added some comments, marked 'XX' to your code.